-Vitek Vanecek shuts out Islanders, halts Capitals’ winless streak
+Vitek Vanecek shuts out Islanders, halts Capitals’ losing streak

 Ovechkin doesn’t miss a beat

-Despite his nagging upper-body injury, Ovechkin played normal minutes.
-The captain practiced Friday for the first time all week.
-Ovechkin and John Carlson remain the only two Capitals to play in every game.
+Despite a nagging upper-body injury, Ovechkin played his normal minutes.
+The captain had practiced Friday for the first time all week.
+Ovechkin and defenseman John Carlson remain the only Capitals to play in every game this season.

-Before his empty-netter, Ovechkin had not scored since netting two goals against Detroit on Dec.
+Before his empty-netter, Ovechkin had not scored since netting two goals against the Detroit Red Wings on Dec.
 31. He has 25 goals this season — including six empty-netters.

 Covid confusion

-Sheary and Carlson were both absent at the beginning of warm-ups at UBS Arena.
-Soon thereafter, the team announced Sheary that entered the league’s covid protocols.
-Carlson made a late entrance onto the ice and was cleared after waiting on inconclusive test results.
+Sheary and Carlson were absent at the beginning of warmups.
+Soon thereafter, the team announced Sheary had entered the NHL’s coronavirus protocols.
+Carlson made a late entrance to the ice and was cleared after waiting on inconclusive test results.

-Protas took Sheary’s place on the second line next to Wilson and Nicklas Backstrom and played a strong game, logging 13:55 of ice time and collecting the assist on Wilson’s goal.
+Protas took Sheary’s place on the second line with Wilson and Nicklas Backstrom and played a strong game, logging 13:55 of ice time and collecting the assist on Wilson’s goal.

-Carl Hagelin and Dmitry Orlov remain in the league’s coronavirus protocols and did not travel with the team to New York.
-They entered protocols Monday.
+Winger Carl Hagelin and defenseman Dmitry Orlov remain in the protocols after entering them Monday; they did not travel to New York.
 Capitals assistant coach Blaine Forsythe entered them Tuesday.

 “You just got to stay focused, every guy as an individual, play your game,” Wilson said of the lineup changes.

-Short stint for Oshie can’t stay healthy
+Oshie can’t stay healthy

 Oshie played just 1:46 before going into the locker room.
-The 35-year-old winger appeared to reach up to grab a lob pass puck from Ovechkin in front of the net with his right arm, then winced in pain as he skated over to the bench.
-He did not return.
+The 35-year-old appeared to reach up to grab the puck on a lob pass from Ovechkin in front of the net with his right arm, then winced in pain as he skated to the bench.

 Oshie was playing just his 18th game.
-He has dealt with a handful of injuries and also ended up on the covid list and had the flu.
+He has dealt with a handful of injuries and also ended up on the coronavirus list and had the flu.
 His first nick was a foot injury that required time in a walking boot.
 He then missed time with a lower-body injury.

 He has five goals and eight assists.